PASTAplus/EMLvp/README.md

-# EMLvp
+# EMLvp (EML Validator and Parser)
-EML Validator and Parser
+A Python 3 library to validate and parse Id/References in Ecological Metadata Lanaguage XML documents